giaco6/polysource/README.md

     ```

   Fully typed, but the path can be awkward to write.
+  This is the reccomended way to do it.

 - Keep using `world` or other global instances at runtime, and type it with a game-rooted `require()`:
     ```luau